Pacemaker Malfunction Overview

 - Diagnosis of pacemaker malfunction is challenging and often associated with non-specific clinical symptoms while ECG changes can be subtle or absent.

-NB.
-Normal pacemaker function is discussed here.
+Note: Normal pacemaker function is discussed extensively in a seperate post.

 Problems with Sensing